 How Can I Participate in Fringe?

 Easy.
-To become a Fringe artist, apply through this website when the submission process opens April 1st prior to each September Fringe.
-Submissions close April 30.
+To become a Fringe artist, apply now through this website.
+Submission process is now open from April 1st through submission close April 30.
 Those applications are sent via the Fringe directly to each venue to which a show is interested in performing.
 The venues then program their own lineups by working with the artists directly.

 To become a Fringe volunteer, just head over here to sign up: rochesterfringe.com/volunteer.
 You can qualify for a Fringe t-shirt and free tickets.
 NICE.

 Information about applying to be a Fringe street performer or busker will be posted in the near future, so be sure to check back.
 Often.
 Impatient?
-This: firstname.lastname@example.org
+Go: firstname.lastname@example.org

 What Does the Fringe Do?